open-ephys/bonsai-onix1-docs/articles/hardware/breakout/workflow.md

 using the clipboard icon in the top right.
 This workflow:

 - Captures data from the breakout board's analog and digital inputs and streams them to disk.
-- Generates signals to drive the breakout board'ss analog and digital outputs.
+- Generates signals to drive the breakout board's analog and digital outputs.
 - Receives synchronization messages from the integrated [Harp](https://harp-tech.org/) input.
 - Controls the clock output for driving synchronizing external hardware with data acquisition.
 - Monitors and saves hardware memory buffer use information.